Truyen-bo/JAVA-FUNDAMENTAL/Breaking_the_Surface/README.md

 Id you say something like, "While iceCreamInTheTub is true. keep scooping," you have a clear boolean test.
 Ther either is ice cream in the tub or ther isn't.
 But if you were to say, "While Bob keep scooping," you don't have a real test.
 To make that work, you'd have to change it to something like, "While Bob is snoring..." or "While Bob is not wearing plaid..."

+# Simple boolean tests
+You can do a simple boolean test by checking by checking the value of a variable, using a comparison operator like:

+" < " (less than)

+" > " (greater than)

+" == " (equality) (yes, that's two equals signs)

+Notice the difference between the assignments operator (a single equals sign) and the equals operator (two equals signs).
+Lots of programmers accidentally type = when they want ==.
+(But not you.)